 Street, B., 2003.
 What’s “new” in New Literacy Studies?: Critical approaches to literacy in theory and practice.
 Current Issues in Comparative Education, 5(2), pp.77–91.

 Tygel, A.F. & Kirsch, R., 2015.
 Contributions of Paulo Freire for a critical data literacy: a Popular Education Approach.
 The Journal of Community Informatics, 12(3), pp.108–121.

-Viégas, F. B., & Wattenberg, M. (2007).
-Artistic Data Visualization: Beyond Visual Analytics.
-Online Communities and Social Computing, 182–191.

 Wolff, A. et al., 2016.
 Creating an Understanding of Data Literacy for a Data-driven Society.
 The Journal of Community Informatics, 12(3), pp.9–26.

+Biographical Statement:

+Catherine D'Ignazio is Assistant Professor of Civic Media and Data Visualization at Emerson College, a senior fellow at the Emerson Engagement Lab and a research affiliate at the MIT Media Lab. catherine_dignazio@emerson.edu

+Rahul Bhargava is a Research Scientist at the MIT Center for Civic Media and MIT Media Lab. rahulb@media.mit.edu